ystia/yorc/rest/http_api.md

 ```
 ### Apply Hosts Pool configuration <a name="hostspool-apply"></a>

-Applies a Hosts Pool configuration.
+Applies a Hosts Pool configuration on a specified location.
 The checkpoint query parameter value is provided in the result of a previous call to the [Hosts Pool List API](#hostspool-list).

 'Content-Type' header should be set to 'application/json'.

-`POST /hosts_pool?checkpoint=<uint64>`
+`POST /hosts_pool/<location>?checkpoint=<uint64>`

 **Request body**: